View Our Recent Response Letters:

 My boyfriend of three years (James) has become increasingly “emotionally numb” since I moved across the country to him in Northern Virginia six months ago.
 I love my job at a private high school and am very involved with friends, even though my experience being near James’ family has been painful.
 We met in college and came from very similar backgrounds (both from families of 8/both faithfully Catholic, etc.).
 Tension has steadily increased in our relationship since my relocation to where he and his family live.
 James and I love each other very much and we both desire to “work things out.”
 Here is why I am reaching out to you:

 James’ mother has never had a conversation with me, avoids me, and acts rude and uncomfortable whenever I have been in her presence.
 His father is quite silent on the matter and tends to be very risk-averse, but separately supports and encourages James.
 She (Diane) has only discouraged James in our relationship, and she feels betrayed, rejected and “left” since he has been in a serious relationship.
 She has told him that “he doesn’t know what he is doing,” and that, “she knows women and her judgment should be trusted.”
-James is her oldest son, and she will admit that she knows that she has a problem and that she tries to change but doesn’t know how.
+James is her oldest son, and she will admit that she knows that she has a problem and that she tries to change but doesn’t know-how.
 (At this point, I do not think it is likely that she will change.)
 James lives at home, and I had seen strong indicators of enmeshment within his family since the beginning of our relationship three years ago.
 For example, currently, Diane has kindly told James that he could bring me home if he wants, but she will leave the house if he is to bring me over.
 James seems to see this as a sacrificial act of his mother and “the best that she can do right now.”
 Or, he will ask me not to come to events where his family is present because he “does not want to deal with it.”
-The enmeshment is subtle, and they all act very kindly to each other.
+The enmeshment is subtle, and they all act very kind to each other.
 He has admitted that he feels guilty when he is with me and not with this family or has not spent enough time with them recently.
 I have been watching him live a double life and believing that he can make this work … I truly am not a part of his family life or his home… Our relationship leads to a separate compartment of his life, in the same city.
 I think that he believes that I have been the “cause” of his increased unhappiness and “emotional numbness” because I am the only thing that has changed in his day to day this past year, causing his disjointed experience.
 How I see it: James is trying to do the impossible by leading a double life, where I, the woman he loves and wants to be with, am separate from his family life.
 Space and independence from his family have not seemed to be established, even though he is a successful adult now.
 It’s an impossible balancing act, where there is no way for him to make everyone happy.
 In this scenario, I see him believing that he should be happy because he believes he is “doing the right thing” to please everyone.
 I believe that he is very fearful to “leave his family,” and doesn’t know how to take the steps.
 Due to that, I believe he will never have a happy and healthy relationship and family with me or any other woman.
 I do not believe that he is an individual independent adult emotionally.
 So, all parties have recognized that there is a problem, and my main concern is that James has projected this “problem” or enmeshment onto me.

 How can I help this man that I love to start seeing the bigger picture here?
 How can I love and support him best through this journey?